-With an impending new arrival I was excited about the educational opportunities that would arise.
-I’d read up my fetal physiology and was eagerly awaiting the chance to write a series of posts on what normal babies do.
-I had planned to take pictures of meconium filled nappies and film normal neonatal reflexes.
+With an impending new arrival, I was excited about the educational opportunities that would arise.
+I’d read up my fetal physiology and eagerly awaited the chance to write a series of posts on what normal babies do.
+I had planned to take pictures of meconium-filled nappies and film normal neonatal reflexes.
 I’d made a little list of the things I really wanted to capture.
 But things don’t always turn out the way you expect them to.

 We knew that something was wrong when she started to turn a funny colour.
 Cyanosis conjures up thoughts of a blue tinge but ashen grey would be a better description of the colour she turned after feeds.
 I’d been listening to Greg Kelly’s SMACC podcast on the drive in to hospital but it didn’t register with me as I was being dad not doctor.
 After it had happened a couple of times, with the midwives present, we became used to sitting her up and winding her to help a healthy rosy glow return.
 Until it didn’t…

 I’ve attended many a Code Blue in my time but always as team member or leader.

 As the team arrived and started ventilating my girl I stopped being.
 I was outside of myself, watching everything as if on some sick reality show.
 I did not feel stressed or scared.
 It was not happening to us – it was happening to someone else – to that poor family who had already lost one daughter.
 That entirely dispassionate observer was replaced by another me – the doctor who writes about neonatal resuscitation.